Jmateusribeiro/API-And-Web-Testing-Python/README.md

 # API and Web Testing With Python

-Goal: Show how one can develop BDD API and Web tests with python
+Goal: Show how one can develop BDD API and Web tests (selenium) with python (pytest)

 #### The tests on this project were developed in BDD style